hackernoon/pixel-icon-library/README.md

 # pixelated-site-icons
 the classic pixelated that define [HackerNoon.com](https:hackernoon.com), are now free to use on your own site :-)

 This set of 113 original icons is available free to use with accreditation to HackerNoon.
-While they are all listed below, we also packaged it up to make the pixelated site icons NPM package (download) and pixelated site icons figma file.
+While they are all listed below, we also packaged it up to make the pixelated site icons NPM package (download) and [the pixelated site icons figma file](https://www.figma.com/file/Ge2OozAi0jAIqEAiArbO9A/HackerNoon-%7C-Pixelated-Icon-Library?type=design&node-id=0-1&t=cRzbN22MWyZOZpAK-0).

 Cloud Upload
 Envelope